Gerrit15/image_viewer/README.md

 # current goals
 - nice enough looking ui
+- click parts for next
+    - previous might be hard
 - multiple sorting options
     - date modified?  might be annoying
 - multithreaded buffering (really only if its needed)